torsten/heisr/README.markdown

 online over RSS...

-	Dependencies
+# Dependencies

+* hpricot
-* Hpricot
+* builder
-* Camping, if you want to run it as a local web app.
+* camping, if you want to run it as a local web app.